 CONTRACTOR:

 ADDRESS:

-Provide full Project scope as described in Attachme ent A.
+Provide full Project scope as described in At tachment A.

 TOTAL COST TO COMPLETE (A) =

-Construction Time (Calendar Days) (b)

-No conditional Bids will be accepted and will be deemed non-responsive.
+No conditional Bids will be accepted and w ill be deemed non-resp onsive.

 Signature Date

-Printed Name -
+Printed Name

 10. NON-COLLUSION CERTIFICATION

 NON-COLLUSION CERTIFICATION